mavryk-network/jsmv/docs/api/headers.md

 ## Referer

-The `Referer` header is a special header that is automatically set by `jstz` when it makes a request.
+The `Referer` header is a special header that is automatically set by `jsmv` when it makes a request.
 The value of the `Referer` header is the `tz4` address of the smart function (or account) that made the request.

 ```typescript
 async function handler(request: Request): Promise<Response> {